Access to Justice

 Most of the innovations on this website directly or indirectly increase access to justice.
 However, so much work is being done to understand and increase access to justice specifically that it needs its own entry.

-Different Aspects of Access to Justice
+The Many Aspects of Access to Justice

 I think it is important to break down the access-to-justice problem into several related and often overlapping problems.
 (Sam Harden was the first person I know of to break down access to justice in this way, although I’ve added some categories.)

 In the legal profession, most of the attention is on access to lawyers.
 If it is not obvious that people represented by a lawyer tend to get better results than people who aren’t, there is plenty of data to back it up.
-However, there is no realistic plan to increase the number of legal professionals to meet the need, and people rarely turn to courts and lawyers for solutions to their legal problems, anyway.
+However, there is no realistic plan to increase the number of legal professionals to meet the need, and—perhaps surprisingly—people rarely turn to courts and lawyers for solutions to their legal problems, anyway.

 For a long time, the statutes, judicial opinions, and regulations that make up the law have been tied up in privately owned book collections and databases.
 More and more, those materials are available electronically, but not conveniently.
 This makes it hard to build a new legal research company, but also to just look up the law you need to understand in order to represent yourself.